 A journey across Yemen through food and craft

-7 October, Venue TBD.
+7 October, 75 Columbia Road, London E2.
 Yemeni cuisine reflects the country's rich history of migration and trade, blending Indian, Turkish and East African, as well as Arab, flavours.
-In this workshop, which is supported by ISHKAR, Fatma al-Baiti demonstrates how to make the kind of classic dishes she features in 'Meet me at Fatima's', London's Yemeni brunch club.
-Participants will also have a chance to buy some of the country's unique hand-carved stoneware pots that are made from natural soapstone.
+In this workshort, which is supported by ISHKAR, Fatma al-Baiti demonstrates how to make the kind of classic dishes she featurs in 'Meet me at Fatima's', London's Yemeni brunch club.
+Participants will also have a chance to buy some of the country's unque hand-carves stoneware pots that are made from natural soapstone.
 Find out more here.

 16 October, Grand Junction, London W2.
 Casablanca's Moroccan diva mixes both traditional and vernacular Arab and Saharan sounds and lyrics with elements of contemporary jazz and soul music.
 This is why her concerts have universal appeal, reflecting our troubled world.
 Produced by London's Arts Canteen with support from Arab Women Artists Now (AWAN), tickets can be purchased here.